Our vision is an Australia where people have informed and

 Another set of stories relates not the conditions prisoners are subject to, but those staff encounter.
 Indeed, the single greatest cost of any prison operation is officer wages.
 Unsurprisingly, then, in the US wages are significantly higher for officers working in public prisons compared to those working in private ones.

 In Australia, the situation differs in different states.
 In Victoria, as Julian Kennelly of the Victorian Community and Public Sector Union (CPSU) explained, the gap in savings private prisons make over public prisons has closed since the beginnings of privatisation, due to agreements between unions and private prisons on officer pay, conditions and minimum staffing requirements.
-Over many years of struggle the initial hallmarks of inadequate training of officers and under-staffing has become less acute.
+Over many years of struggle the initial hallmarks of inadequate training of officers and under-staffing have become less acute.

 In Western Australia, there is less room for contentment.
 There the WA Prison Officers’ Union are running an on-going “respect the risk” campaign, one of the four targets of which is privatisaiton.
 As spokesperson John Welch explained, the strong opposition to privatisation is due to a less than positive history of experiences.
 Mr Welch suggested there are “systemic failures” in the private running of prison-related services in the WA (and abroad), which leads him and others in the state to question the logic of the expansion of privatisation which the current government favours.